Chile

 against fair share

-We rate Chile’s 2030 unconditional reduction target – the absolute emissions target of 95 MtCO2e excluding LULUCF in 2030 – as “Insufficient” when compared to its fair-share contribution to climate action.
-The “Insufficient” rating indicates that Chile’s NDC target in 2030 needs substantial improvements to be consistent with the 1.5°C temperature limit when compared to its fair share.
-Chile’s target is at the least stringent end of what would be a fair share of global effort and is not consistent with the 1.5°C limit unless other countries make much deeper reductions and comparably greater effort.
-If all countries were to follow Chile’s approach, warming would reach over 2°C and up to 3°C. Chile could attract a better rating by moving its unconditional reduction target to match its planned policies.
+We rate Chile’s 2030 unconditional NDC target – the absolute emissions target of 95 MtCO2e excluding LULUCF in 2030 – as “Almost sufficient” when compared to its fair-share contribution to climate action.
+This rating indicates that that Chile’s unconditional target in 2030 not yet consistent with its fair share of the global mitigation effort to limit warming to 1.5°C but could be, with moderate improvements.
+If all countries were to follow Chile’s approach, warming could be held below—but not well below—2°C.

 Land use & forestry